JB007-spec/PP10/README.md

 #### Reflection Questions

 1. **Why must you include `solutions/util.o` when linking instead of just the header?**
+   The util.h header just gives the clamp function, but the util.o has the machine code.
+Without util.o the linker doesnt know the code just the name.
 2. **What symbol resolution occurs at compile vs. link time?**
+   The compiler checks if the function clamp is known and in the header and als the datatypes are correct.
+   The linker links everything from the libraries and the .o files and writes it in the memory of the function.

 ---